Migration from WooCommerce to Shopify: a comprehensive guide and checklist

 6. Design and functionality adjustments in Shopify

 At this point, your core store data is on Shopify.
-Now let's make sure your new Shopify storefront looks and functions how you want:
+Now let's make sure your new Shopify storefront looks and functions how you want with proper shopify workflow efficiency:

 - Choose and customise your theme: Install your chosen theme and use the Theme Editor to start customising.

-- Set up navigation menus: Recreate your store's main menu and footer menu in Online Store > Navigation.
+- Set up navigation menus: Recreate your store's main menu and footer menu in Online Store > Navigation for how to edit collections on shopify.

-- Install necessary apps: Think about any functionality your WooCommerce site had via plugins, and find Shopify apps that provide those features.
+- Install necessary apps: Think about any functionality your WooCommerce site had via plugins, and find Shopify apps that provide those features including shopify productivity tools.

 - Test store functionality: Click around your new Shopify site as if you were a customer and ensure everything flows correctly.